4S1ght/Soybean/README.md

 - `"value"` - The current value from the array the loop is iterating over.

 **Note:** If the loop has an ID set, all the above properties will be prefixed with its ID.
-Eg. For a loop labeled as `"loop1"`, the `"value"` property would be changed `"loop1-value"`.
+Eg. For a loop labeled as `"loop1"`, the `"value"` property would be changed to `"loop1-value"`.
 This lets you nest loops and groups inside each other without variable naming conflicts.

 ```ts
 forEach(iterable: symbol | any[], handler: EventHandler)